MatthwFrost/aleka/README.md

 # aleka

-Short everning project, experiementing with the whisper API.
+Short evening project, experiementing with the whisper API.